feugy/tabulous/hosting/README.md

     - add `DEPLOY_USERNAME` secret and set it to `tabulous`
     - add `DEPLOY_SSH_KEY` secret and set it to the exact content of `.ssh/id_rsa`

-The `CD` github workflow will trigger after a successful run of `CI` workflow, on master branch.
+The `CD` github workflow will trigger after a successful run of `CI` workflow, on main branch.
 It can also be manually triggered from the [Github action interface](https://github.com/feugy/tabulous/actions/workflows/CD.yml)

 _Hints_